A guide to Milwaukee holiday craft beers 2019

-As we approach the most wonderful time of the year, there are plenty of celebratory brews on tap from Milwaukee-area craft brewers.
-And with so many of them landing on Black Friday, I think it might be time to give the day after Thanksgiving a happier name.
+As we approach the most wonderful time of the year, there are plenty of celebratory brews on tap from Milwaukee-area craft brewers, and not only the Black Friday releases, which have now come and gone.

 Here's some of what you can taste this holiday season.
 But don't hesitate as supplies of these special brews will, as always, be limited.

-"It is the next iteration of our Plumpy series," he explains.
+"It is the next iteration of our Plumpy series," owner Kyle Vetter explains.
 "Plumpy is a superfruited oat cream ale with lactose and each time we release it we change up the fruits.
 This one will have all the black fruits.
 Blackberry, black currant and black cherry."

 "Mexican Drinking Chocolate is an imperial stout made with cacao, cinnamon, Mexican coffee, Mexican vanilla and three types of Mexican chili peppers," says Vetter.
 "We are planning to release one drinking chocolate a month during the winter.
 The porter is called Raspberry Truffle.
 It is an almost 12 percent ABV Imperial Porter with cacao, vanilla and raspberry."

-This weekend, 1840 launches a saison called Rouge.
+1840 also recently launched a saison called Rouge.

 "Saisons are our favorite beers to pair with meals so we thought it appropriate to release one prior to Thanksgiving," says Vetter.
 "It is a straw-colored beer brewed with spelt and wheat and dry hopped with French Barbe Rouge hops."

-Owner Toni Eichinger says that Black Husky will launch a sweet potato beer at its Ahead of the Pack beer release on the day before Thanksgiving, Wednesday, Nov.
-27.
+Black Husky launched a sweet potato beer at its Ahead of the Pack beer release on the day before Thanksgiving.

-"The recipe is meant to highlight the difference between pumpkin pie and sweet potato pie," she says.
+"The recipe is meant to highlight the difference between pumpkin pie and sweet potato pie," says owner Toni Eichinger.
 "The sweet potato beer – The Great Yamkin – is an Imperial beer brewed with baked yams, caramel malted barley, lactose and we are using a Hefe Weiss yeast to accentuate the traditional holiday pie spices.
 Deep amber in color with an ABV in the 10 percent range."